RapidFire3/MultiplicativeInverse/README.md

 <code> sudo apt-get install make </code>

 ## Usage
-After you have cloned the repository, navigate into it and create a directory name 'bin'.

 In the terminal, navigate to the Multiplicative_Inverse_Repo directory.
 To display the multiplicative inverse of all values from 0 -> 255 enter the following
 below: <br/>
 <code> make </code> <br/>